mnfst/manifest/README.md

 ```

 > [!NOTE]
-> Manifest is currently in BETA.
-We would love to have your feedback!
-If something does not work as expected, please [open a Github issue](https://github.com/mnfst/manifest/issues/new/choose).
-For any other thing, let us know through [The Manifest Discord channel](https://discord.com/invite/FepAked3W7).
+> Manifest is currently in BETA, use it at your own risk.
+It is stable enough to power small projects, prototypes and MVPs but we do not recommend to use it on critical platforms.

 ## Community & Resources